ameer-alwadiya/control-engineering/ball-beam-balance/README.md

 - Installation of a second sensor (e.g., ultrasonic sensor) for improved ball position measurement.
 - Further development of the Simulink model and integration with ongoing research.
 - Implementation of prediction methods for ball position under uncertainty, such as using a Kalman filter.

-## Questions?

-If you have any questions or need further assistance, please contact the author at ameer.alwadiya@outlook.com.

-## Acknowledgements

-Thank you for using this project.
-We hope it helps you in your research and development efforts.